context-labs/autodoc/README.md

 ```
 doc init
 ```
-You will be prompted to enter the name of your project and the GitHub url.
+You will be prompted to enter the name of your project, GitHub url, and select which GPT models you have access to.
+If you aren't sure which models you have access to, select the first option.
 This command will generate an `autodoc.config.json` file in the root of your project to store the values.
 This file should be checked in to git.

 **Note:** Do not skip entering these values or indexing may not work.